 Depending on how far you are in your legal education, Tulane offers several degrees to help you advance your career:

-Aside from these complementary programs, JD students also have the option to concentrate in the following legal areas:
+Aside from these programs, JD students also have the option to concentrate in the following legal areas:

 With such a diverse set of programs and specializations, Tulane Law School has something for every aspiring law student!